cristinaocanamanzano/CV/README.md

 **Lingoda GmbH** (Berlin, Germany) (November 2016-August 2018)
 *Customer Service Junior Team Lead*

-• Management of Customer Service Team: hiring new team members, designing and implementing onboarding plan, tracking and managing performance of employees
+• Management of Customer Service Team: hiring new team members, designing and implementing onboarding plan, tracking and managing performance of employees.
-• Creation of new processes and policies for the team and the school in general
+• Creation of new processes and policies for the team and the school in general.
-• Projects to improve and optimize the learning platform
+• Projects to improve and optimize the learning platform.
-• Bug reporting to the IT Department
+• Bug reporting to the IT Department.
-• Crossfunctional projects with IT and Marketing Departments
+• Crossfunctional projects with IT and Marketing Departments.

 **Lingoda GmbH** (Berlin, Germany) (July 2015-October 2016)
 *Student Team Member*

-• Customer relationship management
+• Customer relationship management.
-• Hiring, onboarding, training and managing teachers
+• Hiring, onboarding, training and managing teachers.
-• Projects to improve and optimize the learning platform
+• Projects to improve and optimize the learning platform.
-• Improvement of educational infrastructure (teaching materials, language learning concepts, tests, exercises, etc.)
+• Improvement of educational infrastructure (teaching materials, language learning concepts, tests, exercises, etc.).
-• Translation and proofreading of marketing material
+• Translation and proofreading of marketing material.

 **Intiwawa e.V.** (Berlin, Germany) (October 2014-January 2015)
 *Intern Translator (German-Spanish) and Assistant at Tourist Office*

 • Translations of marketing material.
 • Internal and external communication between the teams of Germany and Peru.
 • Research and administration tasks.